Joshua Chapter 5

 was by Jerichoיְרִיחוֹ

-, that he lifted up his eyes and looked, and, behold, there stood a man over against him with his sword drawn in his hand and Joshua יְהוֹשֻׁעַ
+, that he lifted up his eyes and looked, and, saw, there stood a man in front of him with his sword drawn in his hand and Joshua יְהוֹשֻׁעַ

 Yəhōšuaʿ,(/ˈdʒɒʃuə/), lit.
 ‘Yahweh is salvation’) also known as Yehoshua.
 Yeshua or Y’shua (ישוע; with vowel pointing Hebrew: יֵשׁוּעַ, romanized: Yēšūaʿ) was a common alternative form of the name Yehoshua (Hebrew: יְהוֹשֻׁעַ, romanized: Yəhōšūaʿ, lit. ’Joshua’) in later books of the Hebrew Bible and among Jews of the Second Temple period.
 The name corresponds to the Greek spelling Iesous (Ἰησοῦς), from which, through the Latin IESVS/Iesus, comes the English spelling Jesus meaning salvation.

-went to him, and said to him, [Are] you for us, or for our adversaries ?
+went to him, and said to him, [Are] you for us, or for our enemies ?

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here